Schecher1/Telegram_WetterOnline_Bot/README.md

 ## Process description:

-1. download program

-2. start program
+1.) run this bot as a docker container

-3. fill the generated config file with your data
+2.) fill the generated config file with your data

-     3. 1. get an API token for a Telegram bot (https://t.me/BotFather) just write to him.
+     2. 1.) get an API token for a Telegram bot (https://t.me/BotFather) just write to him.

-     3. 2. get an API token for the converter (https://www.convertapi.com/), you need the "API Secret" and NOT the "API Key".

-     3. 3. then write you username in it. (is not important, can be also left empty)
+     2. 2.) then write you username in it. (is not important, can be also left empty)

-4. start the bot and write to him, no matter what.
+3. restart the bot and write to him, no matter what.
 It will tell you that he is not allowed to serve you and at the same time he´s send you your ID, which you then have to enter in the config file.
-If you want to enter more than one ID you have to separate it with a decimal point.
+If you want to enter more than one ID you have to separate it with a ','.

-5. write the bot a place e.g. Berlin or Berli and he will suggest you places that you could mean, and more is then described in the message.
+4. write the bot a place e.g. Berlin or Berli and he will suggest you places that you could mean, and more is then described in the message.

-6. have fun!
+5. have fun!

 # CHANGELOG

+## 1.6.0.0
+- The ConvertAPI was replaced with something better and therefore no longer used
+- If there is just one suggest, then the bot will send you the weather image directly
+- The Bot is now only for docker, because it is easier to use and maintain

 ## 1.5.0.5
 - The next NULL error was found and fixed (probable there are still some, but will be fixed immediately).